ayush-goyal/next-starter/README.md

 - Protected routes (e.g. `/dashboard`) with middleware

 For more details on authentication features and customization, visit [Better Auth documentation](https://better-auth.dev).

+## Error Tracking and Monitoring

+This template includes Sentry for error tracking and performance monitoring:

+- Automatic error capturing for both client and server
+- Performance monitoring with transactions and spans
+- Session replay for reproducing user issues

 ## Using This Template